 - Engages business owners and property owners in curating a unique retail environment

 - Generates earned media and builds positive energy for downtown retail by highlighting relevant trends

 - Conducts best practice and quantitative research to apply lessons learned from successful business districts around the country

 - Tracks data, including demographic data, street-level retail and services, development projects, property ownership, ground-floor vacancies, and other complementary data

 DSA also leads studies to inform retail and storefront design in downtown:

 - Best Practices Guide for Downtown Retail: In partnership with Callison/RTKL, DSA developed a guide that illustrates examples of quality retail and storefront design.
 This guide also calls on best practices used to influence the design of new developments.

-- The Value of Ground-Floor Retail: We believe a vibrant retail economy boosts the prosperity of everyone who lives and works in downtown.
-Ground-floor shops invite people to shop, eat, drink, experience Seattle’s unique culture, relax, meet with friends and colleagues and exchange ideas.
-DSA is currently conducting research to better gauge the economic value of active ground floor retail and understand the needs of building owners.
+- The Value of Ground-Floor Retail: Ground-floor shops invite people to shop, eat, drink, experience Seattle’s unique culture, relax, meet with friends and colleagues and exchange ideas.
+DSA conducted research to better gauge the economic value of active ground floor retail and understand the needs of building owners.
 The study found a growing trend of building owners converting underutilized lobbies and ground-floor areas into spaces for new retail and restaurants.
 These properties reflect a new standard where tenants expect ground-floor retail and restaurants as building amenities.